 - Cloud analytics for ROI tracking

-- Lower power class can mean more sessions to reach clearance
+- Lower power class can mean more sessions before strong clearance is reached

 - Bulky console and premium service contracts

-- Large applicator can be less precise on delicate areas
+- Large applicator can feel less precise on delicate areas

 Primelase HR